bowen-upenn/Multi-Agent-VQA/README.md

 </p>

 ## Disclaimer
-This repository is under development and at present, GPT-4 is the only large vision-language model that our system supports.
+In this README, you will find instructions on all the available functionalities mentioned in the paper and they should work well.
+However, please understand that this repository is under development and at present, GPT-4 is the only large vision-language model that our system supports.
 Although you can find codes for other models like Gemini in this repository, they are either incomplete or haven't been thoroughly tested yet.
-In this README, you will find instructions on all the available functionalities in the paper and they should work well.
 Feel free to submit an issue.

 ## TODOs
 - [ ] 1.
 Integrate [Google Gemini Pro Vision](https://console.cloud.google.com/vertex-ai/publishers/google/model-garden/gemini-pro-vision?pli=1) into our system (ongoing).